 While her husband was away on a journey, Florence began to experience pains in her lower abdomen.
 She waited the full day for him to come home, but when he had not returned, she went to see her mother.

 Without appropriate medical attention, Florence and her baby may not survive.
-Florence’s birth attendant rushed Florence and her mother to Medical Teams’ Malembo Health Center, nearby within the settlement.
-They arrived late at night, where the health center midwife checked Florence in.
-Florence was in labor, but facing multiple complications.
-Since Malembo Health Center does not perform deliveries, she was taken to Medical Teams’ Rwenyewawa Health Center four miles away, where she could receive emergency treatment for her pain.
+Florence’s birth attendant rushed Florence and her mother to Medical Teams’ Malembo Health Center nearby within the settlement.
+They arrived late at night, and the health center midwife checked Florence in.
+Florence was in labor but facing multiple complications.
+Because Malembo Health Center does not perform deliveries, she was taken to Medical Teams’ Rwenyewawa Health Center four miles away where she could receive emergency treatment for her pain.